liftedinit/many-js/README.md

 # Many Library

-This library can be used by JavaScript applications to connect to servers that support the Many Protocol.
+This library can be used by JavaScript applications to connect to networks that support the Many Protocol.

 ## Usage